 The Second Sunday in Lent is a semi-double Sunday of the first class.
-As on other Sundays in Lent no feast may be celebrated if it falls on such a Sunday and so the feast of St. Matthias is transferred to Monday (although its Vigil was commemorated yesterday).
 The Gospel pericopes from St. Matthew's Gospel give the account of the Transfiguration of the LORD.

-At Vespers yesterday morning the antiphons and psalms were of the Saturday.
+At Vespers yesterday morning the antiphons and psalms were of Saturday.
 The chapter was proper to the Sunday and the Office hymn was Audi benigne Conditor.
-After the collect of the Sunday a commemoration was sung of the preceding Office of St. Peter Damian.
-The Suffrage of the Saints was omitted due to the double feast as were the Dominical preces at Compline.
+After the collect of the Sunday the Suffrage of the Saints was sung.
+At Compline the Dominical preces were sung.

 At Mattins the invitatory is Non sit vobis and the Office hymn is Ex more.
 The antiphons and psalms given for Sunday are sung.
 In the first nocturn the lessons are from the twenty-seventh chapter of Genesis and the story of Jacob and Esau.
 In the second nocturn the lessons are taken from the Book of St. Augustine against lying and explain the mystery of Jacob's actions.
 In the third nocturn the lessons are a homily of St. Leo the Great on the Transfiguration of the LORD.
 A ninth responsory, Cum audisset Jacob, is sung in place of the Te Deum.